michi-992/OnePage_Search_Application/README.md

 - Backend Tests:
   - The backend application provides unit and integration tests.
   - Unit tests cover individual components and services.
-  - Integration tests ensure the proper functioning of the application as a whole and can be used for database population.
+  - Integration tests ensure the proper functioning of the application as a whole and can be used for database population as well as opensearch indexing.

 ## Frontend Functionality